Bachelor of Music performance and education (flute)

 I am a mom of 3 adult children, two of which were trained in instrumental music.
 I also have two doggies.

 In closing, my life revolves around music in its various forms.
 Be it classical, rock, or jazz.
 I have the capacity to educate and inspire joy in this field.
 I began teaching privately when I realized I had a knack with challenging students to learn.
 One of the best decisions I have ever made considering I have been teaching flute lessons for 20 years.
 I encourage patiently and remove the fear of performing in a concert / recital setting.
-Not only
+Not only do students need to learn how to read music and how to

 In most cases, tutors gain approval in a subject by passing a proficiency exam.
 For some subject areas, like music and art, tutors submit written requests to demonstrate their proficiency to potential students.
 If a tutor is interested but not yet approved in a subject, the subject will appear in non-bold font.
 Tutors need to be approved in a subject prior to beginning lessons.